-As disclosed in note B2 of the consolidated financial statements, the Group has investment properties of \$69,795,000 (2016: \$68,850,000).
+As disclosed in note B2 of the consolidated financial statements, the group has investment property of \$81,861,000 (2017: \$69,795,000).
 The Group is required under accounting standards to fair value investment property.

 Valuation of investment property is considered to be a key audit matter due to the significance of the assets to the Group's consolidated statement of financial position, and due to the judgement involved in the assessment of the fair value of these assets by the Group's Directors.
-These judgments include weighted average discount rate, weighted average income capitalisation rate and weighted average lease term.
+These judgments include weighted average cost of capital, weighted average income capitalisation rate and weighted average lease term.